-Taking these management measures into account, the concentration risk is small, representing 3% of the market risk before diversification in 2023.
-The diversification of the Company's portfolio is also managed by sector, by country and by rating.
+Taking these management measures into account, the concentration risk is small, representing circa 5% of the undiversified market risk in 2023.
+The diversification of the Company's portfolio is also managed by sector, by country and by ratings.

 C.2.4 Sensitivity